Phalanyx/SparkPark/doc/sprint1/SystemDesignDocument.md

 ## **1. Introduction**

-- **Project Name:** [Your Project Name]
-- **Sprint:** Sprint 1
-- **Purpose:** This document outlines the system design, including key components, architecture, dependencies, and error-handling strategies for Sprint 1.
+This document outlines the system design, including key components, architecture, dependencies, and error-handling strategies for Sprint 1.
+This includes High-Level System Architecture as well as CRC cards.
+This document is as of sprint 1 one and subject to change in the future.

 ---

 ## **2. System Overview**

 - **Primary Features in Sprint 1:**
+  - Backend Database Schemas
     - User Management
-  - Parking Spot Management
+    - Parking Spot
-  - Booking System
+    - Booking
   - Authentication
   - Interactive Map
-- **Goal:** Provide a flexible and scalable system for managing parking spot rentals, ensuring smooth user experience and secure transactions.
+- **Goal:** Provide the basic schema for the database and implementation of user registration and login as well as an Interactive map showing the Parking Spots in the database.

 ---